Crtd 14-01-25 Lastedit 16-12-16

 Apart from one more splinter, the Bacchanals, few religious groups seem to have been persecuted in the Roman Empire.
 And there were many more than would be helpful to all list here.
 They met in private sessions, most of them peacefully intermingled and exchanged their "philosophy", as any intellectual consideration was called, that concerning the worship of the gods included.
 Strangers were welcome in temples.
 A traveler, say a Persian Zoroastrian at Delphi, would there pick up his oracle predictions and tourist information.
 On the pavements, you could hear a Roman from the Ebro river, Spain, in his quite decent Greek sort out his gods with a Syrian from Antioch.
 "Oh does he have trade and travel in his portfolio?
 And is he the god of the thieves?
 We call him Mercurius".
 The lucky listener would have witnessed "syncretism" at work.
 But the two would end up with some "unpairables" in their conversation: gods the other one never heard of.
 Perfectly normal: you can't know all people, you can't know all gods.

 Some 50 gods, however were known all over the Roman empire.
 One of them was the current Emperor.
 Naturally, no Roman and no stranger had any problem paying their respect to this god.
-In newly conquered areas, a temple for him got erected, local gods got synced with Roman, duplicates tagged and singles got their temple in Rome.
+In newly conquered areas, temples for him got erected, local gods got synced with Roman, duplicates tagged and singles got their temple in Rome.
 Done!
 Here are the best known classical religious currents:

 • Pythagoreans Pythagoras (570-495 BCE), Neopythagoreanism was a revival in the 2nd century BC - 2nd century AD period.
 Stressed purification of the soul by restraining the material urges of the body [more]